 - Ride in a wheelbarrow.

-It is amazing to watch even our youngest children standing up in front of a crowd of parents and singing their line with confidence, on their own!
+It is amazing to watch even our youngest children standing up in front of a crowd of parents and singing their line with confidence.
 Not a dry eye in the house.
-Our specialist Music and Performing Arts teachers build confidence by giving children opportunities to sing in a real theatre show, whatever their vocal talents.
-We regularly write and perform our own musicals learning to work as a team and be brave as an individual, stepping out of our comfort zone. - Be in the movies.
+Our specialist Music and Performing Arts teachers build confidence by giving children opportunities to perform in a real theatre show, whatever their vocal and musical talents.
+We regularly write and perform our own musicals learning to work as a team and to be brave as an individual, stepping out of our comfort zone. - Learn a language.

 We have a number of bi-lingual children and staff in our schools which are a rich resource.
 Our federation likes to embrace diversity and see what can be learned from other cultures.
 Our resident French teacher uses French throughout the day for basic instructions alongside teaching specific vocabulary and songs as the children move through the school.
-In recent years we have been lucky enough to include and learn from French, Dutch, Swedish, Argentinian, Spanish, Japanese and Portuguese families. - Climb things and grow strong bones.
+In recent years we have been lucky enough to include and learn from French, Dutch, Swedish, Argentinian, Spanish, Japanese and Portuguese families. - Be a secret coder.